2i2c-org/meom-ige-image/README.md

 This template repository enables [jupyterhub/repo2docker-action](https://github.com/jupyterhub/repo2docker-action).
 This GitHub action builds a Docker image using the contents of this repo and pushes it to the [Quay.io](https://quay.io/) registry.

-### The environment

-It provides an example of a `environment.yml` conda configuration file for repo2docker to use.
-This file can be used to list all the conda packages that need to be installed by `repo2docker` in your environment.
-The `repo2docker-action` will update the [base repo2docker](https://github.com/jupyterhub/repo2docker/blob/HEAD/repo2docker/buildpacks/conda/environment.yml) conda environment with the packages listed in this `environment.yml` file.

-**Note:**
-A complete list of possible configuration files that can be added to the repository and be used by repo2docker to build the Docker image, can be found in the [repo2docker docs](https://repo2docker.readthedocs.io/en/latest/config_files.html#configuration-files).

 ### The GitHub workflows